Bliss (The Powerpuff Girls)

-Blisstina Utonium, better known by the nickname Bliss, is a fictional character created for the 2016 series The Powerpuff Girls.
-She made her first appearance in the five-part television movie The Power of Four, which was released in 2017.
+Blisstina "Bliss" is a fictional character created for the 2016 series The Powerpuff Girls.
+She made her first appearance in the five-part television film The Power of Four, which was released in 2017.
 The character was introduced as the older sister to the three original Powerpuff Girls, having been absent during all their lives because she ran away when she lost control of her powers.
 She is portrayed as a teenager, being much taller and having wider hips than the other Powerpuff Girls, and she also has darker skin.
-The character has been widely interpreted as being black and to a lesser degree Hispanic.
+The character has been widely interpreted as being Black and to a lesser degree Hispanic.
 She is marketed as the fourth Powerpuff Girl and was met with mixed reactions from fans and critics.